Updated: Feb 11

 One of the most common issues with increased oxalates in the urine (hyperoxaluria) is the formation of kidney stones.
 However, if the body struggles to eliminate oxalate it can accumulate as crystals anywhere in the body.
 Commonly it accumulates in blood, then the eyes, bones, skin, muscles, blood vessels, heart and other organs.

 High oxalates have also been linked with autism and inflammatory bowel disease.
+It can also be an underlying issue in those with ongoing gut problems or irritable bowel syndrome.

 Signs and symptoms of oxalate toxicity can include: